Arts and Policy Work

 As Principal at Transitions International, Michael Feldman provides strategic and engagement advice to local and international arts organizations.
 As a strategic advisor in the arts, Michael offers demonstrated ability to advance arts, scholarly, and policy goals by implementing innovative programs to energize partners and engage audiences.
 Over more than 25 years, he has persuaded diverse stakeholders to devote prestige, leadership, and funding to pursue common objectives in culture, policy outreach, research, and education.
 Skilled at communicating effectively and cultivating supporters, he has demonstrated success in implementing projects, developing budgets, and overseeing reporting and compliance.
 He has experience engaging with the U.S. Congress, government agencies, and non-governmental organizations (NGOs) on budget requests, funding allocations, and project oversight.
 Michael also curates and moderates policy discussions that investigate themes raised by theatre and other art forms.
-Michael is a co-facilitator of the Theater and Policy Salon.
+Michael is the Creator of the Theater and Policy Salon and a Helen Hayes Award Judge.
 The pilot season of the Salon launched on July 30, 2018 with a reading and panel discussion at Woolly Mammoth Theatre Company featuring Swedish playwright Paula Stenström Öhman and her play dealing with violence in society, People Respect Me Now, in cooperation with the Embassy of Sweden in Washington and the Swedish Arts Council.
+The Salon's inaugural "Who Gets to Feel Safe?" season featured Salons at Woolly Mammoth, Ford's, New Music Theatre, and NYU DC as well as collaborations with the Embassy of Sweden and the European Union.
+Earlier, he launched the Talk Tank series for Forum Theatre's 2016-2017 and 2017-2018 seasons.
 He launched the Talk Tank series for Forum Theatre's 2016-2017 season, and again organized Talk Tank discussions to explore policy issues underpinning Forum’s 2017-2018 plays.
 Michael served as an Editorial Team Member at Createquity - a virtual think tank and online publication - through its sunset in 2017.
-Michael also serves as the board Director for Cultural Diplomacy of the Alliance for a New Music Theatre.

 Michael is a former cultural attaché and diplomat whose experience bridges the arts, development, and public policy worlds.
 Michael was a director at PEPFAR, the President’s Emergency Fund for AIDS Relief; a director for Europe and Central Asia at the Office of the U.S. Trade Representative; and professional staff of the Budget Committee of the U.S. Senate as part of a fellowship with the American Political Science Association.